aditisingh4812/simplified_tuned_range_separated/README.md

 # Simplified Tuned Range Separated

-The project is with regards to giving the user an idea of how to use Simplified Tuned Range Separted functional.
-In the try_urslf repo you can find an extension of PySCF where you can find both restricted and unrestrcited files for omega calculation.
+This initiative offers practical guidance on implementing the Simplified Tuned Range-Separated Functional (STRSF).
+The methodology is demonstrated through the try_urslf GitHub repository, which hosts a customized extension of the PySCF computational chemistry framework.
+Within this repository, users will find dedicated modules for both restricted and unrestricted calculations, specifically tailored for optimizing the ω (omega) parameter in range-separated hybrid functionals.

+# Repository Overview:
-The other repository are the calculation details of the figures and tables in the paper"give_arxiv_details" from NWchem and QChem
+The give_arxiv_details repository archives computational workflows and raw data supporting the figures and tables in the associated paper.
+It includes:

+Input/output files from quantum chemistry packages (NWChem and Q-Chem) for reproducibility.

+Calculation details for transparency and peer validation.

+Separately, the geom repository houses all molecular geometries (optimized structures) used in the study, ensuring seamless reconstruction of the paper’s computational experiments.

 ## 🚀 Features